 Full-time employees who are scheduled to work a full day and able to leave at noon will be paid for the full day.
 In order to be eligible for the half-day pay an employee must be at work the Wednesday morning before the Thanksgiving Day Holiday.
-Employees who are unable to leave at noon because of operational needs will receive four hours (4) of holiday time.
+Employees who are unable to leave at noon because of operational needs will receive four hours (4) of holiday time to be used by the last pay date of the Fiscal Year.